dalikewara/strgo/README.md

 validate("joh.nd.oe") // not valid
 ```

-...and this is an example to validate an `email` string:
+...this is an example to validate an `email` string:

 - `email` can only contain alphanumeric characters and these special characters: `_.-@+`
 - its length must be greater than 3 and not more than 255